mrbooshehri/my_devops-journey/docker/README.md

 ```
 **Note:** When you import an archived file it become dangle image,
 because the value of ```Repository``` and ```TAG``` is ```none```, so
-you need to assign a tag to it with the following commmand
+you need to assign a tag to it with the following command
 ```bash
 docker tag <image_id> <image_name>:<tag>
 ```